 How is the survey being run?

 In response to the COVID-19 safety protocols, the survey method for the HTS was changed from face-to-face interviews to telephone interviews from 2020.
-Households in the Sydney Greater Metropolitan Area are randomly selected and approached annually to participate in the survey.
-Selected households are notified by post that they have been chosen to participate and that an interviewer will visit the household to explain the survey and collect the information via face to face interviews with all household members.
+Households in the Sydney Greater Metropolitan Area are randomly selected by matching street addresses to a telephone database.
+Selected households are then notified by post that they have been chosen to participate and that an interviewer will phone the household to explain the survey and collect the information via phone interviews with all household members.

 What will be done with the information that is collected?

 The information that is collected from households will be summarised statistically to describe a variety of travel patterns.
 For example, how many trips are made on average by different types of people, where do these trips come from and go to, what methods of transport are used on these trips, and at what time of day are the trips made.

-Click here to see how we use the information collected through the survey.
+View the Visualisations section to see how we report the information collected through the survey.

 Is the survey compulsory?

 The survey is not compulsory, but most households appreciate the opportunity to participate and help us better understand travel patterns from a wider range of people.
 We rely on your participation and greatly appreciate the information you provide to help inform transport infrastructure and services planning.

 What about the privacy and confidentiality of the data?